Art History

 Compulsory modules

-The compulsory modules consist of four courses.
-Each of these introductory modules corresponds to one of the four periods of Art History.
+The compulsory modules consist of five courses.
+Each of these introductory modules corresponds to the history and scientific methods of the discipline and the four periods of Art History.
 Students thus obtain basic knowledge to help them understand and interpret works of art in relation to materiality, historical context and function.
-The aim of the course is to broaden the students' knowledge of the great stylistic traditions and the classification of works of art from antiquity to today.
-The methods of formal analysis and content, as well as the scientific approach to art, are one of the major pillars of the programme.

 Specialisation in Art History